Corvix — Design Specification¶

 timeout_seconds: 10

-When enabled, Corvix runs provider-based enrichment before scoring/rules.
-Current provider:
+When enabled, Corvix runs provider-based context enrichment before scoring/rules.
+URL hydration always runs independently of this setting.
+Current providers:

 3.6 rules¶